Sproutbox Garden Raised Bed Review

 If having metal raised gardens is important to you, Sproutbox has the best selection of large gardens, with many configurations, to make a unique garden.

-If you are budget-conscious, or aesthetic is not your priority, than this may not be the right direction for you.
+If you are budget-conscious, or aesthetics is not your priority, than this may not be the right direction for you.
 There are other metal raised bed companies in Canada that have lower prices, but with limited colour and size options.
-Please be aware, we don’t suggest metal gardens off Amazon at this time due to the quality that is currently available.
+Amazon does have a selection of raised bed gardens for cheap prices, however I recommend only purchasing from a reputable company on their website.
+I’m not sure if there are standards for using metal/steel products with food safety, but do your research before opting for the cheapest option, because it might come with a catch.

-If you are looking to create a chic garden aesthetic, and have a generous budget, we highly recommend Sproutbox Gardens!
+If you’re looking to create a chic garden aesthetic, and have a generous budget, I highly recommend Sproutbox Gardens!

 Shop all Sproutbox Garden products here (save 10% with code UGC10)